srishtiiii19/PalindroneCheckerApp/README.md

 # PalindroneCheckerApp

-Goal: Check whether a string is a palindrome by reversing it.
-Flow:
-Reverse string using loop
-Compare original and reversed
-Display result
-Data Structure: String
+The objective of the PalindromeChecker App is to design and implement a console-based Java application that validates whether a given string is a palindrome under different conditions, while strengthening core programming fundamentals and data structure concepts.